micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

 Therefore, being conscious of fearing the Lord with respect _and_ reverence, we seek to win people over [to persuade them].
-But [^e]what sort of persons we are is plainly recognized _and_ thoroughly understood by God, and I hope that it is plainly recognized _and_ thoroughly understood also by your consciences (your inborn discernment).
+But what sort of persons we are is plainly recognized _and_ thoroughly understood by God, and I hope that it is plainly recognized _and_ thoroughly understood also by your consciences (your inborn discernment).